rsowell/cs-457-agile-iterations/docs/5-Iteration-2--Spec-and-Deliverables-bfad.md

 ### Option 1: News API

-Your second option for this task is to use the News API to pre-populate a list of news articles that the user can choose from to rate for a particular representative.
+One option for this task is to use the News API to pre-populate a list of news articles that the user can choose from to rate for a particular representative.
 News API is a site that provides a "front end" API to various news sources on the Web.

 Here is the [Google feed for News API.](https://newsapi.org/s/google-news-api)